Kayleexx/ChatWhiz/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to ChatPal, please follow these steps:
+If you'd like to contribute to ChatWhiz, please follow these steps:

 1. Fork the repository.